JD Sports sees Irish revenues climb to €108m

 According to the directors, the company continues to look at all opportunities in the current offer driven market to improve market share and protect margin while exercising strong cost controls.

-The directors state that they will continue to utilise its store portfolio to improve market share.
+The directors say they will continue to utilise its store portfolio to improve market share.

 Staff costs at the company last year increased from €10.19 million to €10.59 million.